An Internship with an NGO in Ethiopia

 Leftovers from Christmas dinner were still in the fridge at my home in Philadelphia when I arrived in Addis Ababa, Ethiopia to begin my 3-month internship.
 The Ethiopian Airlines jet had departed from Dulles Airport full of nationals anxious to return to their rich heritage, their colorful city and beautiful land.
-I was headed across the Atlantic to work for the Gaia Association, an Ethiopian Non-Governmental Organization (NGO) that promotes the use of alcohol fuels as household cooking energy for low-income urban households and refugee camps.
+I was headed across the Atlantic to work for the Gaia Association, an Non-Governmental Organization (NGO) with a variety of projects in Ethiopia including one that promotes the use of alcohol fuels as household cooking energy for low-income urban households and refugee camps.

 Opportunities like this one don’t surface very often, and the circumstances that afforded me this incredible internship came from a variety of people and places.
 My “official” Study Abroad program is in Kyoto, Japan.
 From April through August, I will study Japanese at Ritsumeikan University.
 However, since the program does not begin until April, the first three months of 2008 were freed up for, as it happened, the experience of a lifetime.
 Several other factors came into play: my Vassar roommate’s mother works for the State Department and is currently posted in Addis Ababa.
 Not shy, I contacted her to ask about the feasibility of spending New Year’s in Addis Ababa, and even possibly extending my visit into a full three-month long stay with her family.
 Not only was I given an enthusiastic welcoming nod, but I was also provided the contact information for the Gaia Association, an NGO with whom she had been working with on a renewable fuel project.